evil-kekc/RestaurantApp/README.md

-# TestTask
+# RestaurantApp

-This project is a task completed as part of a test task.
+This project is a example of restaurant app.
+The project consists of a Telegram bot and a FastAPI application.

 ## Installation